krishnagopika/sabrina-unix/unix.md

 - Sends a signal to terminate a process by PID.
 Example: `kill 1234`.

 #### `killall`
 - Terminates all processes matching a name.
-Example: `killall firefox`.
+Example: `killall ping`.

 #### `pkill`
 - Kills processes matching a regex pattern.
 Example: `pkill -9 sshd`.